- President Donald Trump imposed 25% tariffs on $16B worth of Chinese products on Aug. 23.

 Just like a vehicle is subject to a toll before entering a given highway, a tariff, in simplest terms, is a tax on a product coming into a country.

 At their best, tariffs are used to raise domestic revenue or to protect industries or jobs.
 At their worst, tariffs can stifle domestic industries and make consumers reach further into their pockets when paying for the same goods.
 Everything from pens to cars can be affected.

-As President Donald Trump continues trade negotiations and faces potentially escalating retaliatory tariffs to a trade war, U.S. industries, investors and consumers are starting to feel the effects — or at least brace for them.
+As President Donald Trump continues trade negotiations, the administration now faces retaliatory tariffs in a trade war it kicked off.
+U.S. industries, investors and consumers are starting to feel the effects — or at least brace for them.
 Here’s a breakdown of the types of tariffs and what’s at stake for the U.S. and your wallet.